jwong8314/jegonzal.github.com/publications.md

 </div>
 <div class="cards"><div id="Stoica17_abs" class="collapse abstract"><div class="card card-body">With the increasing commoditization of computer vision, speech recognition and machine translation systems and the widespread deployment of learning-based back-end technologies such as digital advertising and intelligent infrastructures, AI (Artificial Intelligence) has moved from research labs to production.
 These changes have been made possible by unprecedented levels of data and computation, by methodological advances in machine learning, by innovations in systems software and architectures, and by the broad accessibility of these technologies.

 The next generation of AI systems promises to accelerate these developments and increasingly impact our lives via frequent interactions and making (often mission-critical) decisions on our behalf, often in highly personalized contexts.
 Realizing this promise, however, raises daunting challenges.
 In particular, we need AI systems that make timely and safe decisions in unpredictable environments, that are robust against sophisticated adversaries, and that can process ever increasing amounts of data across organizations and individuals without compromising confidentiality.
-These challenges will be exacerbated by the end of the Moore’s Law, which will constrain the amount of data these technologies can store and process.
-In this paper, we propose several open research directions in systems, architectures, and security that can address these challenges and help unlock AI’s potential to improve lives and society.</div></div><div id="Stoica17_bib" class="collapse bibtex-entry"><div class="card card-body"><pre><code class="language-bib" data-lang="bib">
+These challenges will be exacerbated by the end of the Moore's Law, which will constrain the amount of data these technologies can store and process.
+In this paper, we propose several open research directions in systems, architectures, and security that can address these challenges and help unlock AI's potential to improve lives and society.</div></div><div id="Stoica17_bib" class="collapse bibtex-entry"><div class="card card-body"><pre><code class="language-bib" data-lang="bib">
 @techreport{Stoica17,
  abstract = {With the increasing commoditization of computer vision, speech recognition and machine translation systems and the widespread deployment of learning-based back-end technologies such as digital advertising and intelligent infrastructures, AI (Artificial Intelligence) has moved from research labs to production.
 These changes have been made possible by unprecedented levels of data and computation, by methodological advances in machine learning, by innovations in systems software and architectures, and by the broad accessibility of these technologies.

 The next generation of AI systems promises to accelerate these developments and increasingly impact our lives via frequent interactions and making (often mission-critical) decisions on our behalf, often in highly personalized contexts.
 Realizing this promise, however, raises daunting challenges.
 In particular, we need AI systems that make timely and safe decisions in unpredictable environments, that are robust against sophisticated adversaries, and that can process ever increasing amounts of data across organizations and individuals without compromising confidentiality.
-These challenges will be exacerbated by the end of the Moore’s Law, which will constrain the amount of data these technologies can store and process.
-In this paper, we propose several open research directions in systems, architectures, and security that can address these challenges and help unlock AI’s potential to improve lives and society.}, author = {Ion Stoica and Dawn Song and Raluca Ada Popa and David A. Patterson  and Michael W. Mahoney  and Randy H. Katz  and Anthony D. Joseph and  Michael Jordan and Joseph M. Hellerstein  and Joseph E. Gonzalez and Ken Goldberg and Ali Ghodsi and David E. Culler and Pieter Abbeel}, bdsk-url-1 = {http://www2.eecs.berkeley.edu/Pubs/TechRpts/2017/EECS-2017-159.html}, institution = {EECS Department, University of California, Berkeley}, keywords = {techreport},
+These challenges will be exacerbated by the end of the Moore's Law, which will constrain the amount of data these technologies can store and process.
+In this paper, we propose several open research directions in systems, architectures, and security that can address these challenges and help unlock AI's potential to improve lives and society.}, author = {Ion Stoica and Dawn Song and Raluca Ada Popa and David A. Patterson and Michael W. Mahoney and Randy H. Katz and Anthony D. Joseph and Michael Jordan and Joseph M. Hellerstein and Joseph E. Gonzalez and Ken Goldberg and Ali Ghodsi and David E. Culler and Pieter Abbeel}, bdsk-url-1 = {http://www2.eecs.berkeley.edu/Pubs/TechRpts/2017/EECS-2017-159.html}, institution = {EECS Department, University of California, Berkeley}, keywords = {techreport},